ott-jax/ott/README.md

 ## What is optimal transport?

-Optimal transport can be loosely described as the branch of mathematics and optimization that studies *matching problems*: given two sets of points, how to find (given some prior information, typically a cost function) a good way to associate bijectively to every point in the first set another in the second.
+Optimal transport can be loosely described as the branch of mathematics and optimization that studies *matching problems*: given two families of points, and a cost function on pairs of points, find a `good' (low cost) way to associate bijectively to every point in the first family another in the second.

-These problems are easy to describe yet hard to solve.
-Indeed, while matching optimally two sets of *n* points using a pairwise cost can be solved with the [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm), this requires an effort that scales as $n^3$ and lacks flexibility (one may encouter sets with different size).
-Optimal transport extends all of this, through faster algorithms (in $n^2$ or even linear in $n$) along with numerous extensions (wighted sets of different size, partial matchings, so-called quadratic matching problems).
+Such problems appear in all areas of science, are easy to describe, yet hard to solve.
+Indeed, while matching optimally two sets of *n* points using a pairwise cost can be solved with the [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm), solving it costs an order of $O(n^3)$ operations, and lacks flexibility, since one may want to couple families of different sizes.

+Optimal transport extends all of this, through faster algorithms (in $n^2$ or even linear in $n$) along with numerous generalizations that can help it handle weighted sets of different size, partial matchings, and even more evolved so-called quadratic matching problems.

-To go back to the basics: the crucial ingredient in OT problems will always consists of two measures, encoded most often as point clouds, and a cost function comparing points.
-In the simple toy example below, these point clouds are composed of vectors, and that these vectors are compared with a squared Euclidean distance:
+In the very simple toy example below, we carry out this matching betwee two point clouds (2D vectors), compared with the squared Euclidean distance:

 ## Example